 - Debt schedule

-This has the added benefit of speeding up the approval process, which is especially useful if you need the funds expedited.
+Having the above documentation handy can speed the approval process, which is especially useful if you need the funds quickly.

-- Unsecured business loan: An unsecured business loan doesn't use traditional collateral to guarantee the loan, but interest is often higher.
-They go up to $2 million, depending on the lender and approval amount.
+An unsecured business loan: An unsecured business loan doesn't require traditional collateral to guarantee the loan, but the interest rate is often higher.
+Unsecured loans can be as high as $2 million, depending on the lender and other factors.

-- Term loan: A term loan is a standard loan, a lump sum that is paid back within a specified period.
-Thes are most useful for one-and-done purchases, such as an additional product for a busy season or new equipment.
+Term loan: A term loan is a standard loan, a lump sum that is paid back within a specified time frame.
+These loans are useful for one-and-done purchases, such as a new building, new equipment or additional product for an upcoming busy season.

-- Split funding/merchant cash advance: This is great for businesses that have a regular flow of credit card sales.
-It takes a percentage of your daily sales to pay back the loan, which makes paying off the loan super convenient.
+Split funding/merchant cash advance: Businesses that generate a steady flow of credit card sales can tap this financing option, which takes a percentage of your business's daily sales to repay the loan.

-Ultimately, it's up to you to decide which funding option is best for your needs.
-However, your lender will typically walk you through the pros and cons of each, helping you make an informed decision depending on what you're approved for.
+Ultimately, it's up to you as to which funding option is best suited for your business and your needs.
+A lender can explain the pros and cons of each option, helping you make an informed decision (depending on what you may qualify for).

 Evaluate your standing with the standard borrowing requirements (cash flow, debt-to-income ratio, revenue) and make sure you have the proper documentation handy.
 Not only will it maximize your chance of being approved, but it can streamline the funding process.
 With many lenders, approval is granted 24 to 48 hours.